DevOpsBootcamp/website/source/files.rst

     and ``close`` function calls to do everything from networking to printing.

     What does that mean exactly?
-Well let's say you're programming an iterface for a medical device that **streams** data from a sensor.
+Well let's say you're programming an interface for a medical device that **streams** data from a sensor.
 In Linux you can write the to look something like this:

 .. code:: cpp